HGTV's 'Love It or List It' has just reached a series of high ratings - The Media Times

 Love it.
 With its 201st episode, HGTV’s “Love It or List It” has released a new series with high ratings.

 The episode of Hilary Farr and David Visentin on Monday December 30th was rated 0.92 in adults between 25 and 54 years old, according to Nielsen.
-This corresponds to a delay of three days and is 61% above the average of the past six weeks.
+This number is three days late, and is 61% higher than the average of the past six weeks.

 Also read: 115 cable channels in the 2019 viewer ranking – Yes, Comedy.TV is still dead load